ropwareJB/jwtfuzz/README.md

 You can call the library from C or any language in which you can utilize dynamic-library or a Foreign Function Interface (FFI).
 An example may be found in the `./so/test` directory, which demonstrates usage in C.

 This module requires that the `jwtfuzz_init()` function is called to initialize the GHC runtime before you call any of the other library functions.
-Following, you may call `fuzzjwt_fuzz(char** err_ptr, char* jwt)` to generate a series of malicious input.
+Following, you may call `char** fuzzjwt_fuzz(char** err_ptr, char* jwt)` to generate a series of malicious input.

+#### Handling Errors

+`err_ptr` should be initialized to NULL prior to calling `fuzzjwt_fuzz` and associated functions.
+If an error occurred, this variable will be populated with a pointer to a string allocated on the Heap describing an error that occurred.

+#### Memory Allocation

+Usage of this library allocates memory on the Heap.
+After consumption of the returned JWTs and `err_ptr`, they must be free'd or you will have a memory leak (overconsumption, not disclosure) in your program whenever you fuzz a JWT.
+Please see `./so/test/main.c` for an example.

 ## Compilation